pedrofacanha/reddit-app/README.md

 # Reddit-Style Multi-Page Web App with Express and Passport.js
-This project is a full-stack Node.js web application built with Express.js, EJS templating, and Passport.js for authentication, the app allows users to create and interact with posts in a subreddit-style structure — all without writing any front-end JavaScript.
+This project is a full-stack Node.js web application built with Express.js, EJS templating, and Passport.js for authentication.
+The app allows users to create and interact with posts in a subreddit-style structure — all without writing any front-end JavaScript.

 ## 🔑 Key Features
 🔐 User login & logout via Passport.js